 Being a mother is a constant battle.
 Juggling the various challenges and conflicts motherhood offers, whilst desperately attempting to maintain identity.
 For many mothers, retaining that identity means going to work or continuing their career (and in most cases it is also a financial necessity).

-Why do working mums struggle to go back into work?
+Why do they struggle to go back into work?

-Well it’s simple, there are a limited number of companies who offer truly flexible roles that will allow women to continue to work and look after their family.
+Well it’s simple, there are a limited number of businesses who offer truly flexible roles that will allow women to continue to work and look after their family.

 And why should they need to compromise their role as mum?

-I have seen it many times, working mums who decide to condense a full-time role into 4 days per week and then just end up working on their day off because the business needs it, with many ending up working more hours than contracted in the first place.
-Or mums who hire a nanny to allow them to pursue a career and as a result they end up sacrificing precious time with the children as they grow up.
+I have seen it many times, working mums who decide to condense a full-time role into 4 days per week and then just end up working on their day off because the business needs it.
+Many end up working more hours than contracted in the first place.
+Or mums who hire a nanny to pursue a career and they end up sacrificing precious time with the children as they grow up.

 I have to say that it does feel like we are still living in the dark ages, why are women not able to successfully have both?
 I think this is one of the main reasons why we see the number of people going self-employed rising year on year.
 Eventually the only losers will be the corporates who just don’t want to move with the times.

 We are missing out on utilising such a great pool of talent and all because there is a lack of truly flexible roles that can work around raising a family.